AhnafNabil/MySQL-Backups-on-AWS-EC2-to-S3/README.md

 chmod +x backup_script.sh
 ```

-## Step 11: Schedule the Backup Script with Cron
+## Step 12: Schedule the Backup Script with Cron

-Edit the crontab to schedule the backup script to run every 3 hours:
+Edit the crontab to schedule the backup script to run every 3 minutes:

 ### Edit Crontab